SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 # [Parameter Fitting for ODEs using SciML/Optimization.jl and DiffEqParamEstim.jl](@id optimization_parameter_fitting)
 Fitting parameters to data involves solving an optimisation problem (that is, finding the parameter set that optimally fits your model to your data, typically by minimising a cost function).
 The SciML ecosystem's primary package for solving optimisation problems is [Optimization.jl](https://github.com/SciML/Optimization.jl).
 It provides access to a variety of solvers via a single common interface by wrapping a large number of optimisation libraries that have been implemented in Julia.

 This tutorial demonstrates both how to create parameter fitting cost functions using the [DiffEqParamEstim.jl](https://github.com/SciML/DiffEqParamEstim.jl) package, and how to use Optimization.jl to minimise these.
-Optimization.jl can also be used in other contexts, such as finding parameter sets that maximise the magnitude of some system behavior.
+Optimization.jl can also be used in other contexts, such as finding parameter sets that maximise the magnitude of some system behaviour.
 More details on how to use these packages can be found in their [respective](https://docs.sciml.ai/Optimization/stable/) [documentations](https://docs.sciml.ai/DiffEqParamEstim/stable/).

 ## Basic example